-(These pretty pink desserts that will perfectly match the dress code.)
+These pretty pink desserts will perfectly match the dress code.

 Build a Mint Julep Bar

-One of the indisputable Kentucky Derby traditions is having a mint julep, a cocktail made with bourbon, mint and simple syrup, served on the rocks.
-During the weekend in May, more than 120,000 mint juleps are sold at Churchill Downs.
-Don’t miss out!
+One of the indisputable Kentucky Derby food traditions is having a mint julep: a cocktail made with bourbon, mint and simple syrup, served on the rocks.
+During race weekend in May, more than 120,000 mint juleps are sold at Churchill Downs.
 Set out a serving tray with the quintessential ingredients as well as crushed ice, glasses and stirrers.

 Serve Kentucky Hot Brown Sliders